aptos-foundation/AIPs/aips/reduce_largest_accepted_transactions.md

 ---
 aip: (this is determined by the AIP Manager, leave it empty when drafting)
-title: Reduce largest accepted transactions
+title: Improve fairness of shared computation resources
 author: igor-aptos (https://github.com/igor-aptos), vgao1996 (https://github.com/vgao1996)
 discussions-to (*optional): <a url pointing to the official discussion thread>
 Status: Draft